Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 Effects:
 - the `item`'s nominal value is scheduled to be removed from both the `caller`'s stake and the global stake
-- the `item` is **immediately** unbound from the `caller`'s account.
+- the `item` is scheduled to be unbound from the `caller`'s account.
-  - _(Note: we can unbind immediately, as nfts can only be used for staking and consequent binds would only affect rewards in the following sessions)_

 ### `delegate_currency(caller, amount, target)`
 _TODO: slippage_